telerik/ajax-docs/controls/panelbar/troubleshooting/click-on-expand-handle-does-not-fire-server-side-itemclick-event.md

 position: 1
 ---

-# Click on Expand Handle Does Not Fire Server-Side ItemClick Event
+# Click on Expand/Collapse Handle Does Not Fire Server-Side ItemClick Event

-## Click on Expand/Collapse Handle Does Not Fire Server-Side ItemClick Event
+##

 **PROBLEM**